sid-sethi/Generate-ERs/README.md

 cd Generate-ERs
 snakemake --use-conda -j <num_cores> all
 ```
 If you provide more than one core, independent snakemake rules will be processed simultaneously.
-This pipeline only requires 2 cores at max.
+This pipeline only uses 2 cores at most.
 It is a good idea to do a dry run (using -n parameter) to view what would be done by the pipeline before executing the pipeline.

 ```bash
 snakemake --use-conda -n all